mit-cml/appinventor-sources/README.md

 ### Checkout dependencies

 App Inventor uses the [Closure library](https://github.com/google/closure-library) and the [Picrin](https://picrin.readthedocs.io/en/latest/) Scheme implementation.
-It is unlikely that most contributors will need to make changes to these dependencies, but if so, you can initialize and track these libraries as submodules.
+It is unlikely that most contributors will need to make changes to these dependencies, but they are necessary for local compilation, so you must initialize and track these libraries as submodules.
 The first time after forking or cloning the repository, you can perform the following commands:

     $ git submodule update --init

-If you need to switch back to a branch that does contains the dependencies in the tree, you will need to run the command:
+If you need to switch back to a branch that does not contain the dependencies in the tree, you will need to run the command:

     $ git submodule deinit --all